amrraoof/AI_course_tasks/README.md

 # AI_course_tasks
-This repo is for tasks i take of my course of artificial intelligence course at Instant
+This repo is for tasks i take in my course of artificial intelligence course at Instant